raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 *I originally wanted to write about learning new things and use this as an example.
 I had an idea that I would talk about the importance of getting out of a negative space where you fear ridicule and shame for being new.
 I would talk about having the courage to be new and incompetent leading to learning and growing.
 But as I wrote, I thought that simply sharing my feelings worked in a certain true, raw, honest way.
 For now, this story will stand on its own.*

+*p.s.
+If you liked this, you may also like another very personal post from this unblog, [Optimism](http://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md).*

 ----

 Subscribe to [new posts and daily links](http://feeds.feedburner.com/raganwald "raganwald's rss feed"): <a href="http://feeds.feedburner.com/raganwald"><img src="http://feeds.feedburner.com/~fc/raganwald?bg=&amp;fg=&amp;anim=" height="26" width="88" style="border:0" alt="" align="top"/></a>